-> Through the design process of the exhibition, the Museum worked with several experts from the community making sure the design was as inclusive as possible so everyone visiting can enjoy it.
-The exhibition will be presented in both English and Spanish, and will also include Braille.
+Through the design process of the exhibition, the Museum worked with several experts from the community making sure the design was as inclusive as possible so everyone visiting can enjoy it.
+The exhibition is presented in English and Spanish, and has elements of Braille.

-> TOYS! is great for school groups!
+TOYS! is great for school groups!

 Book your trip today and add on one of our Guided Programs for TOYS!

 Investigate: Toys & Games